 HOW TO GET A COPY?

-You can download a preview of the book here.
+You can download the full book here.

 You can read some of the stories at https://cooperativecity.org/tag/funding-the-cooperative-city/

 You can pick up a hard copy at a series of book launch events across Europe.